Friday, November 11, 2016

 “When you are wrong, you will be banished to the South Pole,” the Frost King said.
 “I will not be mocked.
 My forest will prove full of love.
 Now leave me.”

-The Christmas Frost King hoped that the Forest would forgive him for the suffering it was about to endure, but he knew the trees would prove true, and the North Wind would be silenced once and for all.
+The Christmas Frost King spent a sleepless night worried that the Forest would not forgive him for the suffering it was about to endure.
+However, he knew if the trees proved true, the North Wind would be silenced once and for all.

-The Nasty North Wind set out through the Polar Forest and sent the worst storms in years.
+In the upcoming days, the Nasty North Wind set out through the Polar Forest and sent the worst storms in years.
 The sleet was like knives, and the rain was like pellets.
-The snow blew into walls of white sheets that no one could see past, and the ice was so hard that it would never crack.
-Tree branches froze and snapped off like twigs.
-Tree hollows filled with snow and icicles.
+The snow rose in blinding white walls that no one could see past, and the ice was so hard that it would never crack.
+Branches froze and snapped like twigs.
+Hollows filled with snow and ice.

 Of course, animals like the Gray Wolf and the Brown Grizzly Bear were able to hide in the mountains and caves.
 However, a creature like the Littlest of Little Birds could not even fly fast enough to escape the wind to shelter.